MicrosoftDocs/azure-devops-docs/docs/extend/publish/publicize.md

 # Make your extension or integration public

-The [Visual Studio Marketplace](https://marketplace.visualstudio.com) is a single place users can go to find and purchase extensions, tools, products, and services that extend Visual Studio, Visual Studio Team Services, Visual Studio Code, or Team Foundation Server.
+The [Visual Studio Marketplace](https://marketplace.visualstudio.com) is a single place users can go to find and purchase extensions, tools, products, and services that extend Visual Studio, VSTS, Visual Studio Code, or Team Foundation Server.

 This page covers the required steps to make your integration or extension listing publicly available in the Marketplace.

-* Learn more about developing an [extension for Visual Studio Team Services](../index.md)
+* Learn more about developing an [extension for VSTS](../index.md)
 * Learn more about [packaging and publishing an extension to the Marketplace](./overview.md)
 * Learn more about [packaging and publishing an integration to the Marketplace](./integration.md)